Why we believe effective sustainable engagement requires a truly holistic approach and a focus on quality over quantity.

 We regard advocacy and collective efforts as effective tools to advance and address issues and, as stewards of our clients’ capital, we constantly review and refresh our membership of sustainability-related industry bodies to ensure we remain at the heart of the dialogue.
 For us, being sustainable-engagement leaders means being active contributors to industry bodies rather than merely being seen to be there.

-By way of example, we have worked to progress issues with the cobalt supply chain, and we are an active member of Climate Action 100+.
+By way of example, we have worked to progress issues with the cobalt supply chain, and Newton Investment Management Limited is an active member of Climate Action 100+.
 There are many other important bodies, sometimes addressing nascent areas with a clear investment risk, where we can be thought leaders and make a difference.
 Our work on food sustainability and nutrition standards is one such area.
 We have participated in thought leadership, collective engagement efforts, and open letters to the UK government on food standards.
 We will continue to use advocacy, company engagement and voting as tools to drive more sustainable outcomes.
-It remains vital to speak directly to companies to explain why issues are important and how they can help those companies evolve their business models towards a more sustainable future.
+In our view, it remains vital to speak directly to companies to explain why issues are important and how they can help those companies evolve their business models towards a more sustainable future.